srini-lynx/chef-fluency-badge/README.md

 Now that you have the chef-repo ready to go, check out [Learn Chef](https://learn.chef.io/) to proceed with your workstation setup.
 If you have any questions about Chef you can always ask [our support team](https://www.chef.io/support/) for a helping hand.
 =======
 Chef Fluency Badge Certification

+Chef-Solo

+It's an open source version of Chef-client

+==> Chef solo does not relay on Chef Server for Centralized distribution but instead runs off of local cookbooks.

+==> Chef Solo does not have any type of authentication in order for it to run .

+==> Chef solo is run independently on a node.

+	==> For example, if you only have one node to manage.